robertdebock/terraform-aws-vault/README.md

 ### vault_version

 This determines the version of Vault to install.
 Pick a version from [this](https://releases.hashicorp.com/vault/) list.
 The first Vault version packaged into an RPM was `1.2.7`.

-When changing this value, please also change the `launch_configuration_version`.

 Changing this value after the cluster has been deployed has effect after: